Dog Bites and Homeowners’ Insurance

-Renters are far less likely to carry insurance than homeowners, but insurers often do ask about the presence of a dog whether the insured is renting or owns.hen Dog Owners Don’t Have Insurance
+Renters are far less likely to carry insurance than homeowners, but insurers often do ask about the presence of a dog whether the insured is renting or owns.When Dog Owners Don’t Have Insurance

 When dog owners do not have any type of insurance that may cover the victim’s injuries, recovery of damages gets harder.
-In most cases, the medical bills alone are far in excess of what most people can afford to pay.
+In most cases, as our Fort Lauderdale attorneys recognize, the medical bills alone are far in excess of what most people can afford to pay.
 For example, Dogsbite.org reports some severe dog bite attacks can result in injuries that result in medical bills of $250,000 or more.
 Victims may require painful reconstructive surgeries and treatments.
 In fact, an average of 27,000 people undergo reconstructive surgery every year due to attacks by dogs, according to the American Society of Plastic Surgeons.

 For dog owners without insurance some possible options for victims include:

 - Suing the dog owner for recovery of damage via assets .
 If the dog owner owns a home or other property, these assets could be seized and sold to cover the damage award to the victim.